Kitware/ParaView/Plugins/DSP/README.md

 ## Acknowledgement

-This work is funded by the CALM-AA European project (cofunded by the European fund for regional development)
+This work has been funded by the CALM-AA European project (cofunded by the European fund for regional development)

 ![Acknowledgement](Documentation/acknowledgement.png "Acknowledgement")